Cole Robinson

 Cole Robinson is a British documentary filmmaker from Teesside, England.
 His work explores themes of geopolitics, working-class communities, and global social issues, and has been featured in museum exhibitions across the United Kingdom.
-Robinson is the founder of Filmit UK, a video production company through which he has collaborated with organisations in sport, culture, and tourism.
-His career began with international travel and commercial film projects, and he has since developed a portfolio of documentaries filmed in locations across Europe, Africa, and South America.

 Early life and education

 Robinson was born in Middlesbrough and grew up in Redcar, Teesside, in North East England.
 He received his early education from Rye Hills Academy in Redcar.

-Robinson launched his first business venture at the age of 12, selling autographs online, and went on to study economics, media studies, and business at Prior Pursglove College in Guisborough.
+Robinson went on to study economics, media studies, and business at Prior Pursglove College in Guisborough.

 He later attended Northumbria University in Newcastle, where he graduated with a first class honours degree in entrepreneurial business management.
 During his time at university, Robinson established Filmit UK, a video production enterprise.

-Robinson is a lifelong Middlesbrough FC fan.

 Career

-Robinson produces documentary films that examine international affairs, working-class culture, and global social challenges.

 His early career included travel and commercial film projects.
 In 2018, while studying at Northumbria University, Robinson was commissioned to create video content for the Moroccan National Tourism Board's “Visit Morocco” campaign, following the success of an independent travel film he produced in the country.

-In subsequent years, he continued producing short films and documentaries centred on travel, often highlighting the people he met along the way.
-He has undertaken projects such as travelling through Europe without money or a phone, trekking through the Amazon rainforest, and following trails leading to Machu Picchu.

 In 2022, Robinson released Exploring Croatia in 97 Seconds, produced during a five-week backpacking trip.

 In 2023, his documentary How One City Is Quietly Dominating World Football explored football culture in Rosario, Argentina, hometown of footballer Lionel Messi.
 Filmed shortly after the 2022 World Cup final, the documentary considered how Rosario, despite socio-economic difficulties, consistently produces professional football players.

 In 2024, Robinson produced The Dark Reality of Life on Easter Island, a documentary which examined contemporary issues faced by the indigenous Rapa Nui community, including cultural preservation, economic exploitation, and environmental pressures resulting from tourism.
-Later, in the same year, Robinson directed Tyne-Wear Derby: In With Sunderland, a documentary created with the football media outlet COPA90.

-In 2025, Robinson worked with the British Library and Leeds Libraries to create two documentaries for the Voice of the Fans exhibition.
-In the same year, Robinson worked on Europe's Deadliest Land Border Is in Africa, which featured interviews and commentary from David Stenner, filming in Melilla and at the fence, and archival documentation of violence at the border.
+In 2025, Robinson was commissioned to create films for Voice of the Fans, an exhibition co-produced by the British Library and Leeds Library examining the history and cultural role of football fanzines.

+In the same year, Robinson worked on Europe's Border Crisis Hidden in Africa, which featured commentary from David Stenner, filming at the fence, and archival documentation of violence at the border.
+Robinson also produced a documentary examining Gibraltar’s underground tunnel network and its military history, featuring historian Geraldine Finlayson.